 Future Leaders - Oxford Summer (14-17 years)

-International House London is proud to be running our Future Leaders programme at our Young Learner Centre in Oxford for the second year in 2017.
 The programme is aimed at 14 - 17 year old students who are interested in exploring different career and academic options and also take advantage of the beautiful city of Oxford, famed for its academic heritage, students will stay at St Edward’s School in Oxford, alongside students from our other Young Learner programmes and therefore have an opportunity to mix with other students from all over the world.

 This course is aimed for teachers and their school groups; however, we can also accept individuals on this course (subject to booking numbers).
 Students should be at least B2 level of English.
 As part of the programme, students will work on a project that includes industry-related visits and exciting guest speakers, culminating in a presentation and prize giving ceremony.
 It is also a good opportunity for students on the IBDP to work towards their CAS requirements.